info-student/Manual-Testing-Project-1/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 You can copy and paste this code into a Markdown file and modify the text as needed.

-## Testing Path
+### Test Templates
 1 Test Plan
 2 Test Scenario
 3 Test Case
-  4 RTM
+4 Bug Report
-  5 Bug Report
+5 RTM
 6 Test Matrix